directus/directus/docs/concepts/relationships.md

 ### Perspective Matters

-Relationships and keys are relative to their "parent" collection.
+Just like primary and foreign keys are directional, relationships are always relative to their "parent" collection.
 Looking at the same relationship/key from the perspective of a different collection may change or reverse its type.

 ## Many-to-One (M2O)